Bunnel v. State , 55 Ohio App. 2d 39 ( 1977 )

 The evidence herein indicates that plaintiff was awarded unemployment compensation benefits of $66 per week for a 52 week period commencing November 1976.
 These benefits are money payments payable to a person who has established benefit rights for loss of wages due to unemployment, not as a result of injuries received from a fall on the Ohio State Fair Grounds.
 We find that the trial court was correct in determining that such benefits do not constitute collateral recovery for the injuries sustained by plaintiff.
 Even if it were determined to be a collateral recovery, we find that there would be no prejudice to defendant, inasmuch as the trial court concluded that the future pain and suffering to plaintiff constituted damages in excess of $15,000 and that plaintiff’s future wage loss was in excess of $40,000 but that the trial court was limited in awarding a judgment to $10,000, the amount of the prayer.
 Defendant’s second assignment of error is overruled.

 We overrule the motion to dismiss filed by Columbus Ambulance Service.
 Its argument, that it had no opportunity to participate in the trial of the cause in the Court of Claims after being dismissed by the trial court, we find to be not well taken.
 Columbus Ambulance Service could have appealed the judgment rendered by the Court of Claims, but chose not to do so.
 In any subsequent trial, the third-party defendant may bring all defenses which it has against the third-party plaintiff as well as any defenses which might have been pursued at the original trial.
-For the foregoing reasons the judgment of the Court of Claims *Page 43 is reversed and the cause is remanded for further proceedings in accordance with law and this decision.
+For the foregoing reasons the judgment, of the Court of Claims *43 is reversed and the cause is remanded for further proceedings in accordance with law and this decision.

 Judgment reversed and cause remanded.

-REILLY and McCORMAC, JJ., concur.
+Reilly and McCobmac, JJ., concur.

 Document Info

-Docket Number: No. 77AP-387
+Docket Number: 77AP-387

 Citation Numbers: 378 N.E.2d 1073, 55 Ohio App.
-2d 39
+2d 39, 9 Ohio Op.
+3d 203, 1977 Ohio App.
+LEXIS 7049

 Filed Date: 12/15/1977